Executive Coaching Case Studies

 1. Senior Executive with Performance Gaps

 The chief technical officer of a multinational corporation was experiencing conflict with his peers and senior management.
 Although his technical and business acumen were exceptional, he was viewed by his peers and direct reports as egotistical, condescending, and with a short fuse.
-The company was sidelining him from key initiatives and examining the criteria for his termination.
+The company was sidelining him from key initiatives and looking at terminating him.

 Dr. Rosalene Glickman discussed the executive’s derailing behaviors with the CEO and the global HR leader.
-A leader optimization program was designed that included an initial “Are you coachable?” screening, a comprehensive 360 degree assessment, a one year weekly video coaching program supported by bi-weekly reports to HR.
+A leader optimization program was designed that included an initial “Are you coachable?” screening, a comprehensive 360 degree assessment, and a one year weekly video coaching program supported by bi-weekly reports to HR.